TexasInstruments/simplelink-lowpower-f3-sdk/source/ti/zigbee/application/onoff_switch/README.md

 ## <a name="Commission-Device"></a> Commissioning the device Into the network

 Zigbee End Devices can only join networks.
-At startup, the On/Off Server Switch ZED Sample App goes into *ZB_BDB_NETWORK_STEERING* mode where it will first send a *Beacon Request*, wait for beacons, and then send a *Network Commissioning Request* packet to a ZC/ZR.
+At startup, the On/Off Cleint Switch ZED Sample App goes into *ZB_BDB_NETWORK_STEERING* mode where it will first send a *Beacon Request*, wait for beacons, and then send a *Network Commissioning Request* packet to a ZC/ZR.
 The ZR/ZC then responds and the commissioning process will continue